Exploring Udaipur

 Garima, Paul, John and I go to Cafe La Comida for breakfast.
 I have bacon and eggs.
 It actually tastes like Canadian bacon.

-We then head to the City Palace for opening st 9:30am and all purchase audio guides.
-There is a lot to see.
-You need a minimum of 1.5 hours.
-Very picturesque.
+We then head to the City Palace for opening st 9:30am and

 I am confused when I see the statue of the Maharaja’s horse with an elephant trunk on it.
 Could he not afford an elephant?
 The audio guide clears this up.
 The Maharaja felt his horse moved quicker and was more versatile than an elephant.
 An elephant will not attack another elephant so he added a trunk to his horse and rode it in to battle.